t-foster/t-foster.github.io/StartingTesting.md

             * Address violations
             * Memory leaks
             * Thread safety
+            * Write thetests first, prove their usefulness, then enable sanitizers and be terrified that your code does some jank stuff.
         * Valgrind
     * Fuzz testing
+        * Unit and integration testing are a useful first step for starting with fuzz testing.
+        * You can recreate fuzz testing findings in a unit test to have them persist
     * Mutation testing
+        * Invert an if statement and see if your test cases fail, some tools can do this in an automated fashion.
 * Lessons learned
     * Set up Continuous integration / Continuous Deployment
     * If you make changes to test case infrastructure, change a test cases to intentionally fail and verify that the build still fails